 I like to use freelancing as an umbrella term for anyone exchanging skills for money.
 This includes:

-- Anything you’d see on UpWork, like programmers, web designers etc.
+- Anything you’d see on UpWork, like programmers, web designers, script writing etc.

 Copywriting is also one of the best side hustles for teens because it teaches you so many valuable skills that can help you in whatever you choose to do in life.
 Some of those things include: